All you need to know about the Romanian mountains

 While very popular and easy to do in Europe, hut to hut hiking trips in Romania are much harder to organise for the reasons above.
 The trails for such trips are challenging (4/5 grade) and only for experienced hikers.
 But it can be done - if you're up for it, and plan in advance!
 Our itineraries cross Bucegi and Fagaras Mountains and we've organised some amazing adventures.

-As for camping in Romanian mountains - there are no special designated areas for this because everything is so wild - so in theory you could set up camp anywhere!
+As for camping in the Romanian mountains - there are no special designated areas for this because everything is so wild - so in theory you could set up camp anywhere!
 But doing this alone in a foreign country... and having to carry lots of equipment and supplies... with wild animals roaming around... well, your choice! :)

 One of our guides is really passionate about camping expeditions especially in Fagaras Mts (to avoid the tourist trails) or Retezat National Park (where camping is the only accommodation option!) so if you’re interested in this kind of adventure then contact us.
 He’ll give you a tent and everything else you need.

-5. Difficulty, what to bring & technical hikes
+Difficulty & technical hikes

 The Carpathian Mountains have an incredibly variety of hiking trails and multi-day trekking trips.
 No matter your fitness level, if you’re a passionate mountaineer, an average person looking for an easy hike in nature or an adrenaline junkie – there’s something here for you.